Last updated on 2026-03-19

 Graduates of the Aviation Technician - Avionics Maintenance program can pursue a variety of career opportunities in Canada, including:

-• Avionics Technician: Specializes in troubleshooting and repairing avionics systems, including navigation and communication equipment.
+- Avionics Technician: Specializes in the installation, testing, and repair of avionics systems, including navigation and communication equipment.

-• Aircraft Inspector: Conducts inspections of aircraft to ensure they meet safety and regulatory standards.
+- Quality Assurance Inspector: Conducts inspections and audits of aircraft maintenance processes to ensure compliance with safety and regulatory standards.

-• Technical Support Specialist: Provides technical assistance and support to aviation companies, helping to resolve issues related to aircraft systems.
+- Technical Support Specialist: Provides technical assistance and support to aviation companies, troubleshooting issues related to avionics systems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.